-4 sets of water quality monitoring were carried out on 27th August, 3rd, 10th and 17th September 2007 at 9 marine and 7 freshwater monitoring locations.
+5 sets of water quality monitoring were carried out on 27th September, 5th, 8th, 15th and 22nd October 2007 at 9 marine and 7 freshwater monitoring locations.
 No heavy rainstorm was hoisted during this reporting month.

-Terrestrial ecology was conducted on 14th and 20th September 2007.
+Terrestrial ecology was conducted on 15th and 24th October 2007.
 The entire project site was under construction, and the demarcation of the stream buffer zone had been established for the Streams A, B and C. The permanent access bridges for the Streams A and C had been constructed with the piers outside Stream buffer zone demarcation.
-The downstream section of the Stream A channel was accidentally filled up by boulders before and some remedial works have been implemented by the Contractor to clear the rubbles manually and a restore plan will be prepared by the Contractor.
+The downstream section of the Stream A channel was accidentally filled up by boulders before and some remedial works through manually clearing the rubbles have been implemented by the Contractor to clear the rubbles manually and a restore plan will be prepared by the Contractor.
+The area previously occupied by the temporary bridge piers were being restored by grass planting.
 The buffer zones for the Streams A, B, and C were basically intact.
-The flow in Stream B was found clear and there was no sediment entering the stream from the recently constructed culvert.
-Aquatic life including Atyid shrimps and freshwater snails were recorded in Stream B again.
-But sedimentation was still observed in Stream C, and the abundance of aquatic fauna, in particular caridian shrimps, was found very low.
-Stream D was in natural conditions similar to the condition during the Baseline Survey, and the aquatic fauna abundance was found resuming.
+Some vegetation within the Stream B buffer zone had been previously damaged during the construction, and remedial replanting were implemented.
+But remedial works are still required for a small a rea within Stream C Buffer Zone which had also been accidentally damaged.
+Sedimentation had been previously observed in Stream B and C, but was not found in the present monitoring.
+Aquatic life including Atyid shrimps and Long-armed shrimp were found in Stream B again.
+But the abundance of aquatic fauna in particular caridian shrimps, however, was still very low in Stream C. Stream D was in natural conditions similar to the condition during the Baseline Survey, and the aquatic fauna abundance was found resuming.